maryash/maryash.github.io/235/projects/project_01.md

 ![](apple_orange_banana.png)
 Your objective for this project is to implement an OOP architecture for cataloging produce using inheritance.
 You will use separate compilation with g++ to link multiple classes into one executable.
 In order to successfully complete this project, you must understand multi-file compilation, #includes, basic inheritance, namespaces, enums, and basic file I/O. If you are not absolutely comfortable with all of this, please seek help immediately: contact me or our UTA, Nigel.

-## Here are some additional resources:
+### Some additional resources:
 - Multi-File Compilation
 https://www.cs.fsu.edu/ myers/c++/notes/compilation.html
 https://stackoverflow.com/questions/3202136/using-g-to-compile-multiple-cpp-and-h-files
 - Includes
 http://www.cplusplus.com/forum/articles/10627/
 - Basic Inheritance
 https://www.learncpp.com/cpp-tutorial/112-basic-inheritance-in-c/
 - Namespaces
 http://www.cplusplus.com/doc/oldtutorial/namespaces/
 https://www.tutorialspoint.com/cplusplus/cpp namespaces.htm
 - Enums
 https://www.geeksforgeeks.org/enumerated-types-or-enums-in-c
 https://docs.microsoft.com/en-us/cpp/cpp/enumerations-cpp?view=vs-2019